S-Abdelnabi/s-abdelnabi.github.io/_pages/about.md

 *I am always open to collaboration!! please reach out if you see an interesting overlapping interest*

 ## What's new? (starting from 2023)
+- We are organizing a challenge at SaTML'25 on [**prompt injection**](https://github.com/microsoft/llmail-inject/), Please participate!!
+- Sep'24: I am serving as a PC member for USENIX Security'25
 - Jun'24: We released [**TaskTracker**](https://arxiv.org/abs/2406.00799) paper and toolkit on detecting prompt injection based on models' activations.
 - Feb'24: I started a new position at Microsoft Security Response Center at Microsoft Research Cambridge!
 - Dec'23: Our paper [Not what you've signed up for: Compromising Real-World LLM-Integrated Applications with Indirect Prompt Injection](https://arxiv.org/abs/2302.12173) received the best paper award at AISec'23 workshop!